EndPointCorp/end-point-blog/2016/06/the-merchant-login-id-or-password-is.md

 Lastly, I placed some test orders and it all worked as intended.

-## Summary
+### Summary

-Authorize.net is disabling the RC4 Cypher suite.
+Authorize.net is disabling the RC4 cipher suite.
 If your site(s) uses that, your payment processing may be interrupted.
 Since the test environment has been updated by Authorize.net, you can see if your site(s) is compliant by posting test transactions to the test environment.
 If it works, then your site(s) should be compliant and ready when Authorize.net applies the changes to the production server.

-Spree 2.1.x  (and perhaps all other Spree versions) ALWAYS send the test key, so the ActiveMerchant Gem will always just use the boolean value of that key instead of ever checking to see what the server was set to.
+Spree 2.1.x (and perhaps all other Spree versions) **always** send the test key, so the ActiveMerchant Gem will always just use the boolean value of that key instead of ever checking to see what the server was set to.
 Further, this fix makes things a little bit more robust in my opinion by checking if test mode OR the test server was specified, rather than **only checking** which server (gateway_mode) was specified **if the test key was absent**.

 Alternatively, you could probably make Spree only pass the test key if the value was true.
 Either way, if you are trying to send test orders to the test environment for a Spree site of at least some versions and have not implemented one of these changes, you will be unable to do so until you add a similar fix as I have described here.
-If you need any further assistance, please reach out to us at [ask@endpoint.com](mailto:ask@endpoint.com?subject=Blog Post Question).
+If you need any further assistance, please [reach out to us](/contact/).